Do you consider essays in only certain disciplines?

 May graduate students submit essays to JJS?

 Anyone may submit an essay to JJS, provided it meets the suggested guidelines.
 We have published several articles by graduate students.

 Can I submit material from my dissertation?

 JJS publishes only original material.
 If the essay you submit draws from your dissertation, the text should be revised so the prose does not overlap with work previously available online.
 Of course, the essay you submit to JJS may be based on research for your dissertation, and the ideas and arguments you present may be similar.

 Will you print characters?

-We can and have printed Japanese characters in JJS.
-However, we limit these to instances where they are absolutely necessary to convey the correct meaning.
+We print Japanese characters (and other languages) in JJS.
+However, we limit these to instances where they are necessary to convey the correct meaning.

 How are books selected for review, and how are reviewers selected?